mimblewimble/docs/docs/wiki/transactions/contracts.md

 ```

 In this simple case of someone sending a transaction to a receiver they trust
-(see later for the trustless case), an aggregate signature can be directly
+(see later for the trustless case), a signature can be directly
 built for a Grin transaction by taking the above private key `x` to be the sum
 of output blinding factors minus the sum of input blinding factors.
 The resulting
 kernel is assembled from the aggregate signature generated using `r` and the
 public key `r*G`, and allows to verify non-inflation for all Grin transactions
 (and signs the fees).
+In the case of a multi-signature, a more complex protocol called MuSig
+is used for generating a Schnorr signature.

 Because these signatures are built simply from a scalar and a public key, they
 can be used to construct a variety of contracts using "simple" arithmetic.